-At the consultation with one of our fertility specialists, we will discuss your medical history, your current health and the available opportunities for progressing your treatment will be discussed.
-At CARE your consultation will be with an experienced and dedicated specialists who will focus totally on you and on giving you the most appropriate advice.
+At your consultation with one of our fertility specialists, we will discuss your medical history, your current health and the options for progressing your treatment.
+Your consultation will be with one of our team of experienced and dedicated specialists who will focus totally on you and on giving you the most appropriate advice.
 We may need to perform certain fertility tests before treatment can be started.
 The tests are important and will provide us with crucial insights into any causes of infertility, so that we can create the most appropriate treatment plan for you.

 At this stage, fertility drugs are used to stimulate your ovaries, this maximises the number of eggs you will produce in your cycle.
 There are several different types of drugs and different ways that the drugs can be given.
 The specific type of regime for you will be your ‘Protocol’.
 One of the medical or nursing team will go through your Protocol in detail with you, we’ll give you a written outline of everything and any further advice or help will be available whenever you need it from our nursing team.

 During the ovarian stimulation phase, we monitor your progress closely to establish exactly when is the best time for your eggs to be collected.
 The monitoring phase will last several days, the exact number of days will vary for each person and will depend on how many follicles have been stimulated and how fast they grow.
 A typical ovarian monitoring phase is 3-7 days.

 You will be told when to take the drug which triggers ovulation.
 This will be at a very specific time and will determine when you attend the next step of the IVF Process - egg collection.
 The ovulation drug is taken in the evening and around 36 hours later, in the morning, you will be ready for egg collection.